Llamexis/DelDup/README.md

 # DelDup - Delete Duplicates

 DelDup is Rust program for deleting duplicates.
+## Warining
+Even if this program is using Sha512 as hash functions there is still very small posibility that there will be some colisions.

 ## Installation
 To install you need to have installed `cargo` version 1.73.0 or later.